-Practitioner's Note: The statute provides specific instructions for when tobacco smoke, manufacturing and agricultural operations, and certain types of criminal activity may or may not be considered a nuisance.
+The statute provides specific instructions for when tobacco smoke, manufacturing and agricultural operations, and certain types of criminal activity may or may not be considered a nuisance.
 Those specific statutory causes of action and exceptions to nuisance liability are not included herein, but specially tailored instructions may be warranted in cases involving those statutory provisions.

-CV1209 PRIVATE NUISANCE
+CV1209 COMMON LAW PRIVATE NUISANCE CLAIM

 A private nuisance is any activity that substantially and unreasonably interferes with the use and enjoyment by another of that person's property, other than by entering upon it.
-A private nuisance is generally defined as a substantial and unreasonable nontrespassory interference with the private use and enjoyment of another's land.
-The activity may infringe either on the right of one person or on the rights of a specific number of people.